 The 28mm lens is ideal for panoramic shots.
 Simplicity is the name of the game with the Ansco Pix Panorama.
 The easy to disassemble body also gives room for modifications like lens flipping and removal of the panorama and viewfinder mask.

 Usual 24×36 mm shots are reduced to 13×36 mm images with the panorama mask.
-This in turn leads to film labs to enlarge the images, thus resulting in grainier images.
+This, in turn, leads to film labs to enlarge the images, thus resulting in grainier images.
 It has also been sold in the market as the Halina Panorama.
+Check out these photos from the community taken with the Ansco Pix Panorama:

 Ansco Pix Panorama Technical Specifications: